Britney Spears’ Attorney Said Jamie Spears Filed To End Conservatorship To Avoid Accountability - Up News Info

-Rosengart also claimed that Britney has suffered under her father’s control for the past 13 years and that she “should not be forced to continue to feel traumatized, lose sleep, and suffer further.”
-At the time, Jamie responded to Rosengart’s claims, saying that there were “no grounds whatsoever” for removing him from the conservatorship.
+Rosengart also claimed that Spears has faced hardship under her father’s control for the past 13 years and that she “should not be forced to continue to feel traumatized, lose sleep, and suffer further.”
+At the time, Jamie Spears responded to Rosengart’s claims, saying that there were “no grounds whatsoever” for removing him from the conservatorship.

 “My dad and anyone involved in this conservatorship and my management who played a key role in punishing me — ma’am, they should be in jail,” she told the judge.
 “I’m here to get rid of my dad and charge him with conservatorship abuse,” she added.
 “I want him investigated. … This conservatorship has allowed my dad to ruin my life.”